jgraph/www.diagrams.net-source/_posts/2021-11-02-store-diagrams-notion.md

 * The toolbar on the left contains basic shapes as well as tools to insert tables, draw a freehand shape, and access the full shape library, template library
 * The menu is in the top left.

-If you click away from the diagram editor on another location in your notion page, the diagram editor will close, and the diagram will be automatically centered and resized to the contents of your diagram.
+If you click away from the diagram editor on another location in your notion page, the diagram editor will close, and the diagram will be automatically centred and resized to the contents of your diagram.

 ### Use the embedded diagram editor in Notion